jeffchiou/coordiscroll/README.md

 Currently WIP pre-alpha status: in development and not quite usable yet.
 Adaptable synchronized scrolling of DOM elements using the Publish-Subscribe pattern.
 Vanilla JS.

+## Overview

+Who is this for?

+- You need relative scrolling
+- You need complex relationships between scrolled elements

+If you only need basic synchronized scrolling, other libraries may be more performant.

 ## Quickstart

 Each element can have an account, which can publish to different channels, as well as subscribe to different channels.
 Each account responds to channel broadcasts using a scroll transformation function specific to the channel.